Unexplained, shifting symptoms. Always something wrong.

 Caused by weakness in your Base-Line muscles?

 Hypochondrium: Either of two regions of the abdomen, situated on each side of the epigastrium and above the lumbar regions, overlying the costal cartilages.

 Could this be the origin of the 'hypochondriac' label?
 A whole list of symptoms, pains and niggles.
 Always complaining of something.
-Never 'healthy'.
-All because of a dysfunction in the usage of the rectus abdominis and other main muscles of movement?
+Never feeling 'healthy'.
+All because of a dysfunction in the usage of rectus abdominis and other main muscles of movement?

 The pains and other symptoms were real.
 Now that I have healed I know that.